1. Check your PC

 For some products that aren't tested on Windows 8.1, we might base its compatibility status on whether it worked on Windows 8.

-Check for more compatibility info for a specific app or device (including info from community forums) in the Windows Compatibility Center, or contact the app or device manufacturer.
+For more compatibility info for a specific app or device, contact the app or device manufacturer.

 Once you get the compatibility report, you can decide what you want to keep on your PC.
 You won't be able to keep programs and settings when you upgrade.
 Be sure to locate your original program installation discs or purchase confirmation emails if you bought programs online.
 You'll need these to reinstall your programs after you upgrade to Windows 8.1—this includes, for example, Microsoft Office, Apache OpenOffice, and Adobe programs.
 It's also a good idea to back up your files at this time, too.